Current version, as changed by the General Meeting on April 27, 2022

 (3) Any member may submit a written request to the President that the agenda be amended until two weeks before the General meeting.
 At the beginning of the General Meeting, the Chairwoman/Chairman shall announce these requests.
 Amendments to the agenda or the inclusion of additional points proposed during a General Meeting shall be decided on by the General Meeting.

-(4) If one quarter of the members submit a written request that a meeting be convened, stating purpose and reasons, the Chairwoman/Chairman of the Board shall call an extraordinary General Meeting, notifying members at least two weeks in advance and providing information as to the agenda.
+(4) If one quarter of the members submit a written request that a meeting be convened, stating purpose and reasons, the Chairwoman/Chairman of the Board shall call an extraordinary General Meeting, notifying members at least two weeks in advance in text form and providing information as to the agenda.

 (5) At membership meetings, a quorum shall be attained if members have been duly invited to the meeting.
 Decisions shall be taken on the basis of the majority of the members present.
 However, a majority of two-thirds of the members present is required to amend the Constitution or to dissolve the Association.
 Abstentions shall not be counted.
 To amend the Constitution or dissolve the Association, consent of the Inner State Department and the State Department of Sports is required

 (6) If the amending of the Constitution or the dissolving of the Association appears on the agenda, the regulations in paragraph (5) shall be particularly pointed out in the invitation letter.